-You must sit for the Degree Examination and/or the final exam in order to graduate.
-Those who are eligible to register for the Degree Examination are students who:
+You must sit for the final exam in order to graduate.
+Registration for the degree examination is open to students who:

-- undertook the possible assessment of proficiency in the English language (*)
+- meet the proficiency requirements in English language (*) and Italian language

 - have a complete plan of all the credits required by the educational rules of the course

-- will record examinations by the deadlines indicated in the deadlines section below
+- have registered their exams in their academic record within the deadlines indicated in the "deadlines" section below

 (*) As envisaged for courses in the applicable educational system prior to Ministerial Decree 270